Theo3010/Ha85Website.github.io/README.md

 This is my first time trying to make an realy website.
 I have been working with website a bit, but only basic knowledge.

 <h1>Build</h1>
 This is a flask program, wich means it's running with python.
-That means to run the website by your self, you have to have python.
+So to run the website by your self, you have to have python.
 If so download the entire folder and run the python program.